Council-for-Skills-and-Competencies/Air_Quality_Prediction/README.md

-# Air Quality Prediction using Machine Learning
+# Machine Learning-Based Forecasting of Air Pollution Levels

 ## Introduction
 Air pollution is a growing environmental and public health challenge worldwide.
 Rising levels of pollutants such as PM2.5, PM10, NO₂, CO, and O₃ cause respiratory illnesses, cardiovascular diseases, and millions of premature deaths annually.
 Predicting air quality accurately can help policymakers and communities take timely preventive measures.